 REACT VERY FAST TO VOLATILITY

-- Arnaud Legoux Moving Average Bands: removes small price fluctuations and enhances the trend by applying a moving average twice, once from left to right, and once from right to left.
+- Arnaud Legoux Moving Average Bollinger Bands: ALMA removes small price fluctuations and enhances the trend by applying a moving average twice, once from left to right, and once from right to left.
 At the end of this process the phase shift (price lag) commonly associated with moving averages is significantly reduced.
 Zero-phase digital filtering reduces noise in the signal.
 Conventional filtering reduces noise in the signal, but adds a delay.

-- Least Squares Bands: The indicator is based on sum of least squares method to find a straight line that best fits data for the selected period.
+- Least Squares Bollinger Bands: The indicator is based on sum of least squares method to find a straight line that best fits data for the selected period.
 The end point of the line is plotted and the process is repeated on each succeeding period.